 Most software fails this test.
 They require extensive setup before showing value.
 Teams must migrate data, configure workflows, train members, and adjust processes.
 By the time setup completes, enthusiasm has died.

-Smart project management software solutions flip this script:
+Smart project management solutions flip this script:

 - Work immediately with zero configuration